Free NHS service · Timperley, Altrincham

 Clinician-led private weight management programme — assessment, plan and ongoing support tailored to you.

-Visit weight service →No GP appointment
+See allergy service →No GP appointment

 Be seen for common conditions without waiting for a doctor's appointment.